- U.S. District Court, Northern District of Illinois, including Trial Bar

 University of Iowa College of Law (J.D., with high distinction, 1999)

 Ms. Gould has found success in the courtroom at the trial and appellate levels.
 Highlights include obtaining a not-guilty verdict for her client in a criminal assault trial; obtaining judgment in her client's favor in the bench trial of a case involving claims brought pursuant to the Telephone Consumer Protection Act; and numerous successes at the appellate level including cases argued before the Sixth Circuit Court of Appeals, the Court of Appeals of the State of California, and the Court of Appeals of Ohio.
-She was lead counsel in a loan origination fraud case, which she prepared for a forty-witness jury trial.
+She was lead counsel in a loan origination/appraisal fraud case involving seventeen plaintiffs, which she prepared for a forty-witness jury trial.
 Ms. Gould also acted as lead counsel at a six-witness evidentiary hearing on class certification in a mortgage loan servicing case.

 - Lewisman v.
 AT WORLD PROPERTIES d/b/a @properties, 13 CH 22070 (Cir.
 Ct.
 Cook County, Ill.
 Sept.
 2, 2015) (granting motion to strike class allegations)